Linux CLI: The Commands I Use Every Day

 }

-Now I just type extract whatever.tar.gz and it figures out the right command.
-Small convenience but I use it often enough that it's earned its spot in my shell config.
+extract whatever.tar.gz figures out the right command.
+Small convenience.
+Used often enough to earn its place in my shell config.

 echo $SHELL